reimagined/resolve/docs/API References.md

 ### **Authentication**

-The `auth` folder contains authentication strategies' code.
+The `auth` folder contains the code of authentication strategies.
 You can change this folder's path using the `auth` section in `config.app.json` (see [with-authentication example](../examples/with-authentication/config.app.json))

 ### **Client**